 A password is required (in addition to the username) to log into the system.

 When a user account is created, the user is sent an email with username and other details.
-The user is then required to set a password to access the system, as described in Log In for the First Time.
+The user is then required to set a password to access the system, as described in Log In.